ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/09-singularity-gettingstarted.md

 The above command ran the _hello-world_ container from the image we downloaded from Singularity Hub and the resulting output was shown.

-How do we know what command was initiated when we ran the container resulting in this output?
+How did the container determine what to do when we ran it?!
+What did running the container actually do to result in the displayed output?

+When you run a container from an image without using any additional command line arguments, the container runs the default run script that is embedded within the image.
+This is a shell script that can be used to run commands, tools or applications stored within the image on container startup.
 We can inspect the image's run script using the `singularity inspect` command:

 ~~~
 $ singularity inspect -r hello-world.sif